Tutortek-org/Backend/README.md

 is used for staging environments.

 ## Database population
-If you want your database to be repopulated compile with `--repopulate` flag.
+If you want your database to be repopulated compile with `--reseed` flag.